WHAT WE MONITOR

 Overview

-It's important to understand why a mark is likely to cause marketplace confusion.
-For one thing, you don't want to spend the money and time to submit a trademark application which will be rejected because of the likelihood of confusion.
-Organizations should also be aware of similar marks and whether the use of these marks constitutes infringement.
+It is important to understand why a mark is likely to cause confusion in the marketplace.
+For one thing, you do not want to spend the time and money submitting a trademark application that may be rejected due to the likelihood of confusion.
+Organisations should also be aware of similar marks and whether the use of these marks constitutes infringement.

 FAQ's

 Registered trademarks are protected by law.
-However, trademark violations are daily fair and you will certainly want to know as soon as somebody violates your rights.
-Trademarks Worldwide Ltd immediately informs you about who uses your a trademark similar to yours.
-Such knowledge enables you to effectively take action against trademark infringements.
+However, trademark violations occur on a daily basis, and you will certainly want to be informed as soon as someone infringes your rights.
+Trademarks Worldwide Ltd promptly notifies you about anyone using a trademark similar to yours.
+Such knowledge enables you to take effective action against trademark infringements.

-Currently we are incorporating US, UK & Trademarks Worldwide Ltd into our databases.
+Currently, we are incorporating trademarks from the US, UK, and Trademarks Worldwide Ltd into our databases.

-Open your personal account and look up the results of your monitoring subscription any time.
-In addition, you may choose to either receive a weekly or monthly report or look up the results yourself.
+Open your personal account to review the results of your monitoring subscription at any time.
+In addition, you may choose to receive either a weekly or monthly report, or you can look up the results yourself.

-Our computer systems evaluate similarity by using a combination of different algorithms.
-Although it is our trade secret how this process really works (just as, for example, Google® does not tell us the details of how search results are ranked), we can tell you that the Levenshtein distance plays a vital role amongst other factors.
+Our computer systems assess similarity by employing a combination of different algorithms.
+Although it is our trade secret how this process truly works (similar to how Google® does not disclose the details of how search results are ranked), we can inform you that the Levenshtein distance plays a vital role, along with other factors.

-Currently we are analyzing EU, UK & US trademarks.
-We are continuously expanding our portfolio and soon will be able to analyze trademarks from every country.
+Currently, we are analysing trademarks from the EU, UK, and US.
+We are continuously expanding our portfolio and will soon be able to analyse trademarks from every country.

 News